FilipMalczak/storyteller/README.md

    - [ ] SQL?
    - [ ] deletion! **needed for release v0.0.1**
      - [ ] deleting files
+       - [x] implementation
+       - [ ] testing
      - [ ] when merging DBs (in parallel nodes) - deleting documents/objects
+        - [ ] implementation
+        - [ ] testing
    - [ ] use case: something (experiment written in C/C++/D2) handles file on its own and we want to inject them into storage
      - maybe some symlink magic?
+- [ ] enhance storyteller API; add overloads with single XContext param (x=SequentialNode/ParalleNode/Leaf) that group all the parameters of bodies
  - [ ] fluent storyteller
    - it should track node/leaf parameters and expose them with static methods
    - bodies should be parameterless, users should be able to avoid so many lambda params in favour of these static methods
+   - may be easier once we introduce Contexts
    - [ ] first, thread-unsafe implementation
    - [ ] then, thread-safa one (ThreadLocal to the rescue!)
+ - [ ] currently we assume that all failures are caused by exceptions, so the throw/catch/finally is sufficient for cleanup;
+   if power went down during task execution, then we need to start cleaning up on task start
+   - [ ] clean up data on task start
+   - [ ] flush at appropriate moment, so we are sure that data isnt lost